 1. Technology Transfer: The National Office for Technology Acquisition and Promotion Act 1979 (NOTAP Act) regulates the transfer and acquisition of foreign technology by companies in Nigeria by making the contracts and agreements to transfer technology registrable with NOTAP.
 Invariably, the transfer of foreign healthcare technologies such as patents to a telemedicine company would be subject to registration with NOTAP.

-1. Confidentiality: Patients’ health information is to be obtained and held confidentially by telemedicine providers without disclosing it or allowing access to it by unauthorized third parties as required by the National Health Act, 2014.
 Thus, there is an obligation to put in place measures to ensure that unauthorized persons do not have access to the medical information and health records of patients.
 Failure to comply attracts sanctions which include monetary penalties and terms of imprisonment.

 Other Legal Considerations